lazy-media/public/README.md

 ---

-Alternatively you can go to [Lazy Media's Authentik](https://auth.lazymedia.media) and login with your Plex Credentials using the *PLEX OAUTH* to view any apps or services you have access to.
+Alternatively you can go to [Lazy Media's Authentik](https://auth.lazymedia.media) and login with your Plex Credentials using the **PLEX OAUTH** button to view any apps or services you have access to.

 ---